unchained-capital/ansible-ldap-modules/README.md

       dn: "ou=People,dc=example,dc=com"
       ou: People
       objectClass: organizationalUnit
-      description: Getting together and having a good time.
+      description: A bunch of Ansible-lovers.
 ```

 The target host of an LDAP operation is assumed to be the same host as